The stat they all used? Customer lifetime value , or CLV, which is a measure of how much your customers contribute to your bottom line over time.

 That final number represents the lifetime value of one segment.
 By comparing this number among multiple segments, you can understand which of your customers are truly the most valuable.

-Once you have this number, there are a few additional costs and profits you’ll want to factor in per customer.
+Once you have this number, there are a few additional items you’ll want to factor in per customer.

 When customers refer new customers to you, their CLV increases.
 To calculate referral profit per customer, first determine how many referrals you earn per customer served.
 Say that out of every five customers within your CLV segment, one of them refers a new customer who buys product X for $100.
 Your referral rate is 20%, so that means that, on average, each new customer brings in a referral profit of $20.